Blog

 Early Java applications were a mess of manually created objects.
 Every class constructed its own dependencies and hard-wired them together, which meant:

-• No testability: you could not isolate components without rewriting constructors.
+• No testability: You couldn’t isolate components without rewriting constructors.

-Spring was designed to fix this by introducing Inversion of Control (IoC): the framework, not your code, controls object creation and wiring.
+Spring was designed to fix this by introducing Inversion of Control (IoC) — a simple but radical idea: the framework, not your code, controls object creation and wiring.

 1.2 Inversion of Control (IoC)